Kabbalah: Jewish and non-Jewish Kabbalah

 From the Renaissance onwards Jewish Kabbalah texts entered non-Jewish culture, where they were studied and translated by Christian Hebraists and Hermetic occultists.
-The syncretic traditions of Christian Cabala and Hermetic Qabalah developed independently of Judaic Kabbalah, reading the Jewish texts as universalist ancient wisdom preserved from the Gnostic traditions of antiquity.
-Both adapted the Jewish concepts freely from their Jewish understanding, to merge with multiple other theologies, religious traditions and magical associations.
-With the decline of Christian Cabala in the Age of Reason, Hermetic Qabalah continued as a central underground tradition in Western esotericism.
-Through these non-Jewish associations with magic, alchemy and divination, Kabbalah acquired some popular occult connotations forbidden within Judaism, where Jewish Practical Kabbalah was a minor, permitted tradition restricted for a few elite.
-Today, many publications on Kabbalah belong to the non-Jewish New Age and occult traditions of Cabala, rather than giving an accurate picture of Judaic Kabbalah.
-Instead, academic and traditional Jewish publications now translate and study Judaic Kabbalah for wide readership.
+The syncretic traditions of Christian Kabbalah and Hermetic Qabalah developed independently of Judaic Kabbalah, reading the Jewish texts as universalist ancient wisdom preserved from Gnosticism of antiquity.
+Both adapted Jewish concepts freely from their Jewish understanding, merging them with multiple other theologies, religious traditions, and magical associations.
+With the decline of Christian Kabbalah in the Age of Enlightenment, Hermetic Kabbalah continued as a central underground tradition in Western esotericism.
+Through these non-Jewish associations with magic, alchemy and divination, Kabbalah acquired some popular occult connotations forbidden within Judaism, where Jewish Practical Kabbalah was a minor, permitted tradition restricted to a few elite.
+Today, many publications on Kabbalah belong to the non-Jewish New Age and occult traditions of Cabala, rather than giving an accurate picture of Jewish Kabbalah.
+Instead, academic and traditional Jewish publications now translate and study Jewish Kabbalah for a wide readership.

 Concepts

-The definition of Kabbalah varies according to the tradition and aims of those following it.
-According to its earliest and original usage in ancient Hebrew it means 'reception' or 'tradition', and in this context it tends to refer to any sacred writing composed after (or otherwise outside of) the five books of the Torah.
-After the Talmud is written, it refers to the Oral Law (both in the sense of the 'Talmud' itself and in the sense of continuing dialog and thought devoted to the scripture in every generation).
+The definition of Kabbalah varies according to the traditions and aims of those who follow it.
+According to its earliest and original usage in ancient Hebrew, it means 'reception' or 'tradition', and in this context it tends to refer to any sacred writing composed after (or otherwise outside of) the five books of the Torah.
+Post-compilation of the Talmud, it refers to the Oral Torah (both in the sense of the 'Talmud' itself and in the sense of continuing dialog and thought devoted to the scripture in every generation).
 In the much later writings of Eleazar of Worms (c.
 1350), it refers to theurgy or the conjuring of demons and angels by the invocation of their secret names.
-The understanding of the word Kabbalah undergoes a transformation of its meaning in medieval Judaism, in the books which are now primarily referred to as 'the Kabbalah': the Bahir, the Zohar, Etz Hayim etc. In these books the word Kabbalah is used in manifold new senses.
-During this major phase it refers to the continuity of revelation in every generation, on the one hand, while also suggesting the necessity of revelation to remain concealed and secret or esoteric in every period by formal requirements native to sacred truth.
-When the term Kabbalah is used to refer to a canon of secret mystical books by medieval Jews, these aforementioned books and other works in their constellation are the books and the literary sensibility to which the term refers.
-Even later the word is adapted or appropriated in Western esotericism (Christian Kabbalah and Hermetic Qabalah), where it influences the tenor and aesthetics of European occultism practiced by gentiles or non-Jews.
-But above all, Jewish Kabbalah is a set of sacred and magical teachings meant to explain the relationship between the unchanging, eternal God—the mysterious Ein Sof ('The Infinite')—and the mortal, finite universe (God's creation).
+The word Kabbalah underwent a transformation of its meaning in medieval Judaism via books now referred to as "the Kabbalah": the Bahir, the Zohar, and the Etz Chaim (עֵץ חַיִּים), among others.
+In these books, the word Kabbalah is used in manifold new senses, including as the continuity of revelation in every generation as well as the necessity that revelation remain concealed, secret, or esoteric throughout eras as dictated by formal requirements native to sacred truth.
+When the term Kabbalah is used to refer to a canon of secret mystical books by medieval Jews, the aforementioned books and other works comprise the canon as well as the literary sensibility to which the term refers.
+After the medieval period, the word was adapted and appropriated by Western esotericism, including Christian Kabbalah and Hermetic Qabalah, and influenced the tenor and aesthetics of European occultism practiced by gentiles (i.e., non-Jews).
+Broadly, Jewish Kabbalah is a set of sacred and magical teachings meant to explain the relationship between the unchanging, eternal God—the mysterious Ein Sof (אֵין סוֹף)—and the mortal, finite universe (i.e., God's creation).